-Yes, it is an airline and statutory requirement of many countries that the deceased has been properly prepared and sanitised.
+Yes, it is an international airline and statutory requirement of many countries that the deceased has been properly prepared and sanitised.
 This prevents the need to keep the deceased in a cooled environment and aids the maintenance of the deceased during their travels.

-Yes, many families choose to have service here in Melbourne before departure, to enable relatives and friend to also be part of the funeral process
+Yes, many families choose to have service here in Melbourne before overseas departure, to enable relatives and friend to also be part of the funeral process